-Last Updated: 11/19/2021
+Last Updated: 06/15/2023

 Table of Contents

-How Does an FSA Work?
+How Does a Health FSA Work?

-Additionally, employers may choose to subsidize or match workers' FSA account contributions.
+Additionally, employers may choose to subsidize or match workers' Health FSA contributions.
 Employer contributions generally do not count toward the FSA limits for contributions, unless employees elect to receive the employer contributions in cash or as a taxable benefit.

 Benefits of an FSA

-An FSA plan offers benefits to both employees and employers.
+An FSA offers benefits to both employees and employers.
 Some of the most important advantages include tax savings and more effective management of employees' out-of-pocket medical costs.

 - Employer tax savings: Employers pay less in their portion of FICA and FUTA payroll taxes, as employee contributions to an FSA are not subject to these taxes.

-- Effect on take home pay: Employees can contribute a set amount of pretax dollars toward their FSA balance to cover medical expenses.
+- Effect on take-home pay: Employees can contribute a set amount of pre-tax dollars toward their FSA balance to cover medical expenses.
 This may give employees more take-home pay because they pay less in taxes.

 - Immediate access to account: Funds can be monitored online and employees can gain immediate access to their account through an FSA debit card.

-- Evenly spaced savings to manage costs: FSAs allow employees to save evenly throughout the year, which helps to budget and manage large health care costs.
+- Evenly spaced savings to manage costs: FSAs allow employees to save evenly throughout the year, which helps to budget and manage large healthcare costs.
 Carryover rules also help to limit last-minute spending to avoid the "use it or lose it" mentality.